gsoulie/ionic2-resources/ionic-firebase-angularfire2.md

 this.afs.collection(collectionName, ref => ref.where('search', 'array-contains', name.toLowerCase())).snapshotChanges();
 ```

-To achieve this, you first need to create an array in your dataset, which contains a list of string which will be used for the search method.
+To achieve this, you first need to create an array in your dataset, which contains a list of strings which will be used for the search method.

 You can do that with this kind of code

 ```
 addItem(name, description) {
+	// create array containing search terms
 	const searchTerm = name.toLowerCase().split(' '); // it's recommended to clean your 'name' by removing all specials characters const item = {
 		name: name
 		description: description,
 		searchTerm: searchTerm
 	};

       	const id = this.afs.createId();	// create firestore ID
       	item['id'] = id;
       	this.afs.collection('item').doc(item.name.toUpperCase()).set(record);
 }
 ```